trucdg/codePath-project3/README.md

 The following **optional** features are implemented:

-- [ ] Cards contains images in addition to or in place of text
+- [x] Cards contains images in addition to or in place of text
-- [ ] Cards have different visual styles such as color based on their category
+- [x] Cards have different visual styles such as color based on their category
-  - [ ] *visual style implemented*

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+  - [x] *change background color to red on hard  questions*

 ## Video Walkthrough